argonne-lcf/user-guides/docs/polaris/compiling-and-linking/compiling-and-linking-overview.md

 * `craype-accel-nvidia80`: This module adds compiler flags to enable GPU acceleration for `NVHPC` compilers along with gpu-enabled MPI libraries as it is assumed that the majority of applications to be compiled on Polaris will target the GPUs for acceleration.
 Users building cpu-only applications may find it useful to unload this module to silence "gpu code generation" warnings.

+* `xalt`: This module enables library tracking.
+More information on XALT can be found here: ?

 ## Mixed C/C++ & Fortran Applications

 For applications consisting of a mix of C/C++ and Fortran that also uses MPI, it is suggested that the programming environment chosen for Fortran be used to build the full application because of mpi.mod (and similar) incompatibilities.